scikit-mobility/scikit-mobility/README.md

 <a id='trajdataframe'></a>
 ### Create a `TrajDataFrame`

 In scikit-mobility, a set of trajectories is described by a `TrajDataFrame`, an extension of the pandas `DataFrame` that has specific columns names and data types.
-A row in the `TrajDataFrame` represents a point of the trajectory, described by three mandatory fields (aka columns):
+A `TrajDataFrame` can contain many trajectories, and each row in the `TrajDataFrame` represents a point of a trajectory, described by three mandatory fields (aka columns):
 - `latitude` (type: float);
 - `longitude` (type: float);
 - `datetime` (type: date-time).

 Additionally, two optional columns can be specified:
 - `uid` (type: string) identifies the object associated with the point of the trajectory.
 If `uid` is not present, scikit-mobility assumes that the `TrajDataFrame` contains trajectories associated with a single moving object;
-- `tid` specifies the identifier of the trajectory to whichthe point belongs to.
-Similar to `uid`, if `tid` is not present, scikit-mobility assumes that the `TrajDataFrame` contains a single trajectory;
+- `tid` specifies the identifier of the trajectory to which the point belongs to.
+If `tid` is not present, scikit-mobility assumes that all rows in the `TrajDataFrame` associated with a `uid` belong to the same trajectory;

 Note that, besides the mandatory columns, the user can add to a `TrajDataFrame` as many columns as they want since the data structures in scikit-mobility inherit all the pandas `DataFrame` functionalities.